vmware-tanzu-labs/educates-training-platform/docs/getting-started/creating-a-workshop.md

 * ``workshop/content`` - Directory under which your workshop content resides, including images to be displayed in the content.
 * ``resources`` - Directory under which Kubernetes custom resources are stored for deploying the workshop using Educates.
 * ``resources/workshop.yaml`` - The custom resource for Educates which describes your workshop and requirements it may have when being deployed.
-* ``resources/trainingportal.yaml`` - A sample custom resource for Educates for creating a training portal for the workshop, encompassing the workshop environment and a workshop instance.

 A workshop may consist of other configuration files, and directories with other types of content, but this is the minimal set of files to get you started.

 Root directory for exercises
 ----------------------------

-Because of the proliferation of files and directories at the top level of the repository and thus potentially the home directory for the user when running the workshop environment, you can push files required for exercises during the workshop into the ``exercises`` sub directory below the root of the repository.
+Because of possible proliferation of files and directories at the top level of the repository and thus potentially the home directory for the user when running the workshop environment, you can place files required for exercises during the workshop into the ``exercises`` sub directory below the root of the repository.

 When such an ``exercises`` sub directory exists, the initial working directory for the embedded terminal when created will be set to be ``$HOME/exercises`` instead of ``$HOME``.
 Further, if the embedded editor is enabled, the sub directory will be opened as the workspace for the editor and only directories and files in that sub directory will be visible through the default view of the editor.